Ex-LA council top aide to plead guilty in $1M bribery scheme

 George Esparza, 33, agreed to plead to a count of racketeering conspiracy, which could carry a maximum 20-year prison term, according to the U.S. attorney’s office.

+Esparza left his city job in 2018.
+He currently is chief of staff to California Assemblywoman Wendy Carrillo, D-Los Angeles.
+In February, the Assembly speaker formally reprimanded Esparza and Carrillo for inappropriate behavior.
+Those were identified as an unwanted hug and kiss from the assemblywoman and coarse sexual comments from Esparza.
+Both were ordered to undergo instruction on workplace conduct.

-In the agreement, Esparza acknowledged that from 2013 to 2018, he and a council member were involved in a scheme to sell influence to several developers, including the billionaire head of a Chinese company who wanted to build a 77-story skyscraper on downtown land.
+In his plea agreement, Esparza acknowledged that from 2013 to 2018, he and a council member were involved in a scheme to sell influence to several developers, including the billionaire head of a Chinese company who wanted to build a 77-story skyscraper on downtown land.
 Esparza and the council member made more than a dozen trips to casinos in Las Vegas and Australia at the billionaire’s expense, according to the agreement.

 “Esparza personally accepted at least approximately $32,000 in gambling chips, plus flights on private jets and commercial airlines, stays at luxurious hotels, expensive meals and alcohol, spa services, event tickets, and escort services,” according to a statement from the U.S. attorney’s office.